 When you are looking for skates, don’ get the cheapest ones.
 Get a pair that fit you properly, and are very comfortable.
 Cheap skates will be all bendy and not give you much support, which will hinder your skating abilities.

-This is another optional purchase, personally I don’t know any men’s league players that wear a mouth guard but if it makes you feel a little more comfortable on the ice then go ahead and pick one up.
+This is another optional purchase for adult players.
+You don’t need a mouth guard to play, but they can protect your teeth, and studies claim they can help prevent concussions.
+Personally I don’t know many men’s league players that wear a mouth guard but if it makes you feel a little more comfortable on the ice then go ahead and pick one up.

 Jocks are important, they protect your twig and berries and also keep your hockey socks up.
 Personally I like the new style compression shorts with the Velcro.
 Some older guys wear a garter belt style jock, but that’s old school.